 There are apps for everything.
 There are apps to help you organise your task lists and prompt you with reminders.
 There are apps to help you remember your passwords.
-There are also apps to help you access and share your computer files from your smartphone.
+There are also apps to help you access and share files.
 You can even organise your thoughts with mind-mapping apps.

-There are also many location-based apps that take advantage of GPS technology to help you find where you are going and also to highlight to potential customers where your business is.
-You can even tag your parked car and an app will help you return to the right spot.
+There are also many location-based apps.
+These use GPS technology to help you find where you are going and also to show potential customers where your business is.
+(Always forgetting where you parked?
+Some apps allow you to tag the spot.)

 Many businesses have developed their own apps.
 However, think carefully before you create one for yourself or your customers.

 If you want to build an app for you and your staff to use, there's an excellent chance that an app already exists to do what you need.
 If you haven't found it yet, it might just be that you haven't searched enough.